alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 ### What would you like to work on this week?

-* MOOP
+* ➡️ MOOP (ongoing task)
-	* Shift to "design of outline" rather than writing text, to enable contributors to understand where to add content to draft
+	* ✅ Shift to "design of outline" rather than writing text, to enable contributors to understand where to add content to draft
+ 	* Discussion in document indicates that as a community we need to write the summary
 * PPIE Newsletter
+	* ➡️ In progress
+ 	* Have got a copy of Arron's Intro to AI talk to be attached
-* Set up meeting w.
+* ✅ Set up meeting w.
 HealthAI team
 	* What needs to be prepared ahead of time for the meeting?
 (PES, large font size, inclusion/exclusion criteria)
+ 	* Add these to the meeting notes and agenda
 * Invites for next community session
+	* To be sent as part of the newsletter